TsimurKurchyshyn/Board-Project/README.md

-# Drag N Drop Project
+# Board Project

 ---

-A new modern styled test of a dragggable object, made by using HTML, CSS, and JavaScript.
+A new modern styled of a canvas made from little squares.
+By hovering a mouse on them they will glow in diverse colors, made by using HTML, CSS, and JavaScript.

 ---